 Like Surfshark, we also did not find any leaks, bugs, or security flaws in our tests of the IPVanish apps:

 Privacy and Logs: Is Surfshark or IPVanish best?

 |No Logs Policy||Yes||Yes|

 Surfshark privacy and logs

-Note: The service optionally sends anonymized crash reports and advertising ID on mobile apps.
-Make sure you disable both of these in the settings.
+Note: The service optionally sends anonymized crash reports on mobile apps, but this can be easily disabled in the preferences.

 IPVanish privacy and logs

 IPVanish had an incident a few years ago where they were forced by the US government to log the activities of one of their users and turn the data over to the FBI.
 Since then the company has made a major effort to put those problems behind them.
 That includes the completion of a no logs VPN audit conducted by Leviathan Security Group in 2022.
 This is a plus for them given their bad logging episode.